fritids/wordpress-gallery/readme.txt

 = 0.5.1 =

 WordPress Gallery now supports the pager effect and can be configured to show blank shapes, numbers or thumbnails.
 Also added helpful info buttons. :-)

+= 0.6 =

+Added ability to drag the images to define the front end dispel order.